wallarm/product-documentation/docs/latest/user-guides/api-abuse-prevention.md

 ![!API Abuse events](../images/about-wallarm-waf/abi-abuse-prevention/api-abuse-events.png)

 Bot information is visualized in three bubble plots.
 In all plots, the bigger the bubble, the closer it to red color and to the right upper corner - the more reasons to consider this IP to be a bot.
-On the plots, you also can compare you current bot with the other detected bots, but not more than 30 most suspicious.
+On the plots, you also can compare you current bot with the other detected bots.

+!!! info "What other bots are displayed?"
+    Besides **this bot**, the bots that attacked the same application within the past 24 hours, but not more than 30 most suspicious, will be displayed.

 The bubble plots: